Edmund Purdom: The Egyptian

 Advance word on The Student Prince was promising, and when 20th Century Fox needed an actor at the last minute to replace Marlon Brando as the title character in The Egyptian, its most lavish production of 1954, Purdom was cast over John Derek, John Cassavetes and Cameron Mitchell.

 MGM's head of production Dore Schary announced the studio would build up Purdom as a star.
 He was cast in three films: another MGM musical, Athena; the title role in the biblical epic The Prodigal, MGM's most lavish production of 1955, opposite Lana Turner; and the swashbuckler The King's Thief (1955), in a role originally meant for Stewart Granger.
-There was also some talk he would appear in the remake of Ben Hur.
+There was some talk he would appear in the remake of Ben Hur.

 The Student Prince was released and became a hit.
 Purdom was called "the most promising new star in Hollywood".
 Hedda Hopper called Purdom "the most surprising and notable figure this year in Hollywood...a fine actor in the great romantic tradition."

 Leaving MGM

 Schary later wrote in his memoirs that "Lanza's recordings were the prime ingredient for the picture's success, and that success went to Purdom's head.
 He believed he was responsible for the happy result.
 He asked for a new contract.
 We denied it.
 He asked for a release.
 We granted it."
 Another contributing factor may have been that while The Student Prince had been a hit, The Egyptian was a box-office disappointment.
 Athena, The Prodigal and The King's Thief were all flops.

 There was more bad publicity when he had an affair with Linda Christian (when she was married to Tyrone Power) leading to him divorcing his first wife.
 The split was bitter and public, and his wife later sued him for child support.
 Purdom argued for a reduction in child support because he no longer had his MGM contract worth $40,000 per year.
 He told the court he had renegotiated it in order to seek more money by freelancing and that he was in debt for $11,500.
 He said MGM had an option on his services for three films over three years.
 "It is my greatest desire to get back in front of the camera at the present time," he said.

 He was announced for Loser Takes All (1956) but did not appear in the final film.

 For Allied Artists, Purdom made Strange Intruder (1956) with Ida Lupino.
 In 1957, he married Alicia Darr, who later got in a brawl with Christian.
 He continued to be sued for debts by his ex-wife and his lawyers.

 Purdom returned to Broadway, appearing in Child of Fortune, an adaptation of Henry James's The Wings of the Dove, for Jed Harris.
 Brooks Atkinson of The New York Times stated Purdom "plays the part of the faithless suitor like a cultivated gentleman but his style is heavy."
 The play closed after 23 performances.